rpardela/TestScriptGenerator/README.md

    await tg.generateTestForFunc(funcBinded, 1, 3);
 ```

-2. Sometimes you will have to make changes to the test scripts and supplement it with, for example, initialization of the libraries you use.
-   For example, if a 'yourLib' library requires the init function to be called before running other functions, you must take care of this in your test scripts.<br>
+2. Sometimes you will have to make changes to your test scripts and supplement them with initialization of the libraries you use, for example.
+For example, if the library "yourLib" requires the init function to be called before running other functions, you will need to take care of this in your test scripts (check how to perform this correctly in your favorite testing framework).<br>
    `yourLib.init();` <br>

    and now test scripts <br>